-Overall, the work presented puts previous research studies on strong vertical wind shear at tropopause altitudes into the context of the planetary circulation and expands the results to present strong vertical wind shear near the tropopause as a global-scale UTLS feature.
-Conceptually, the top-end values of the distribution of atmospheric vertical wind shear in the UTLS are to be expected to occur in the tropopause region, because it fulfills the requirement of exceptional temperature gradients and associated large-scale thermal wind shear, as well as a stratification that can sustain the wind shear.
-The strict vertical confinement of the occurrence of $S^2 \ge 4 \times 10^{-4} \,\mathrm{s}^{-2}$ within the first 2 km above the LRT, however, is quite striking, and it remains to be evaluated to what amount the wind forcing and the required thermal stratification are mutually dependent.
+Overall, the work presented puts previous research studies on strong vertical wind shear at tropopause altitudes into the context of the planetary circulation, and expands the results to present strong vertical wind shear near to the tropopause as a global-scale UTLS feature.
+Conceptually, the top end values of the spectrum of atmospheric vertical wind shear in the UTLS are to be expected to occur in the tropopause region, because it fulfills the requirement of exceptional thermal wind gradient forcing as well as a stratification that can sustain the wind shear.
+The strict vertical confinement of the occurrence of S2 ≥ 4 · 10-4 s-2 within the first two kilometres above the LRT however is quite striking, and it remains to be evaluated to what amount the wind-forcing and the required thermal stratification are mutually dependent.
 The role of additional processes like gravity wave propagation, refraction, and momentum deposition at the tropopause should be investigated in this context.

 Code and data availability.
-The ERA5 reanalyses are provided by the ECMWF and can be downloaded from the official website (https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/ era5, European Centre for Medium Range Weather Forecasts, 2021).
-Output from the data analysis steps and further information on the analysis code are available upon request (kaluzat@unimainz.de).
+ECMWF ERA5 reanalysis data has been retrieved from the MARS server.
+Output from the data analysis steps and further information on the analysis code are available upon request (kaluzat@uni-mainz.de).
 Author contributions.
 DK, PH, and TK designed the research project.
-TK developed the model code, performed the calculations, and analyzed the data with the help of DK and PH.
+TK developed the model code, performed the calculations, and analysed the data with the help of DK and PH.
 TK prepared the paper with contributions from all authors.